theypsilon/MiSTer_BIOS_SCRIPTS/README.md

 A: This script downloads all bios files to /media/fat/BIOS.
 Symlinks are used in the consoles games directory to link back to the BIOS directory.

+Q: Can I set a custom BIOS directory location.

+A: Yes, in the update_console-bios-getter.ini: BIOS_DIR=/path/to/your/location

 You should back up your bios files before running this script.